Linearly convergent bilevel optimization with single-step inner methods: Numerical experiments

-We report performance in \cref{fig:numerical:denoising,fig:numerical:deblurring} and the image data and reconstructions in \cref{fig:denoising,fig:deblurring}. \Cref{fig:numerical:deblurring} indicates that for deconvolution especially with $N=128$ the FIFB significantly outperforms the other methods.
+We report performance in \cref{fig:numerical:denoising,fig:numerical:deblurring} and the image data and reconstructions in \cref{fig:denoising,fig:deblurring}. \Cref{fig:numerical:deblurring} indicates that for deconvolution the FIFB significantly outperforms the other methods.
+The outer variable converges much faster than for other evaluated methods despite the fact that the inner variable especially with $N=32$ stays some distance away from $\tilde u$.
+However, as the dashed line indicates, the exact solution $S_u(\alpha^k)$ of the inner problem for the corresponding outer iterate, shows clear signs of convergence.
+(The few “spikes” in the graph for $N=128$ temporarily have the regularisation parameter $\alpha^k_0$ much closer to zero than $\tilde\alpha_0$.)
+This observation justifies the intuition that the inner problem does not need to be solved to high accuracy to obtain convergence for the outer problem; that such accurate solutions can even be detrimental to convergence.
 The exact solution of the adjoint equation in both the implicit method and the FEFB causes them to be too slow to make any meaningful progress.
-The denoising experiments of \cref{fig:numerical:denoising} likewise suggest that the FIFB is \emph{initially} the best performing algorithm, although the difference to the FEFB is less significant.
-Eventually the implicit method, however, catches up and converges faster than our proposed methods.
-For practical purposes, nevertheless, the FIFB appears to perform the best.
+The denoising experiments of \cref{fig:numerical:denoising} likewise suggest that the FIFB is \emph{initially} the best performing algorithm, although the implicit method and the AID catch up later on the denoising problem.
+On the small denoising problem ($N=128$), the implicit method is significantly faster than any oher method.
+Overall, and for practical purposes, nevertheless, the FIFB appears to perform the best.